trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 # General Guide

 :::info
-This is a temporary page; parts will be moved to other pages and assigned to the various roles.
+This page is temporary; parts will be moved to other pages and assigned to the various roles.
 :::

 ## Start command line menu